-Ask your doctor or nurse how to treat your chest pain when it happens.
+Ask your health care provider how to treat your chest pain when it happens.

 Take it easy at first.
 You should be able to talk easily when you are doing any activity.
 If you cannot, stop the activity.

-Your doctor may refer you to a cardiac rehabilitation program.
+Your provider may refer you to a cardiac rehabilitation program.
 This will help you learn how to slowly increase your exercise.
 You will also learn how to take care of your heart disease.

 Try to limit how much alcohol you drink.
-Ask your doctor when it is okay to drink, and how much is safe.
+Ask your provider when it is OK to drink, and how much is safe.

 Try to avoid stressful situations.
-If you feel stressed or sad, tell your doctor or nurse.
+If you feel stressed or sad, tell your provider.
 They can refer you to a counselor.

 - Antiplatelet drugs (blood thinners), such as aspirin, clopidogrel (Plavix), prasugrel (Efient), or ticagrelor (Brilinta)

-- Other medications, such as warfarin (Coumadin), to help keep your blood from clotting
+- Other medicines, such as warfarin (Coumadin), to help keep your blood from clotting

 - Beta-blockers and ACE inhibitor medicines, to help protect your heart